 With the toilets located at the back of this cabin, many people also prefer row 11 for its lack of foot traffic, though it is the closest to the forward galley meaning some light and noise from that area.

 If you can’t secure row 11 you’ll no doubt want to opt for an A or K seat as a solo traveller, or one of the D/F pairs when flying as a couple.

-Unlike some of SIA’s newer Business Class seats, there is no privacy partition between the middle seat pairs in the 2006 J seat.
+Unlike some of SIA’s newer Business Class seats, there is no privacy partition between the middle seat pairs in the 2006 J seat on the Boeing 777-200ER.
 That can make it a little awkward there if you’re sat alongside a stranger, but the seats are sufficiently far apart that it doesn’t usually cause an issue.

 Seats to avoid